 ABOUT MIKE CIMORELLI

 Mike Cimorelli has construction in his blood, and it’s a passion he was raised with.
 His grandfather, father and uncles were all part of the construction world.
-They were the catalyst for Mike's love of the construction industry and real estate development; Mike is now passing the torch to his sons.
+They were the catalyst for Mike's love of the construction industry and real estate development, and Mike is proud to say that 4 of his sons and daughters have joined him in the company as well, working both in the field and the office.
 This love led him to California University Sacramento where he obtained a bachelor’s degree in Construction Engineering Management.

 He is the leader of TI Builders as Founder and President.
 Mike's management style is hands-on for the California, Tennessee, and Texas branches.
 He’s a seasoned construction executive and industry specialist, excelling at turnkey projects in all major construction sectors.
 Known for credibility and integrity, Mike manages top-performing teams and communicates effectively with all stakeholders.
 In 30+ years Mike has built a team equipped with the skills and knowledge to handle all projects large and small, successfully completing over 2,000 commercial construction projects.

 Mike is driven to help businesses design/build their new locations.
 It is very satisfying to see the new operations, how they affect the employees, productivity, and overall happiness of the work.
 Mike communicates with all team members in daily/weekly meetings ensuring all branches are running smoothly.
 He also frequently meets with our partners to ensure thriving ongoing relationships.

 He has been married to his lovely wife Lynne for over 30 years.
 Together they share 11 children and 11 grandchildren and counting.
 He is a whiskey connoisseur and enjoys long bike rides, the gym, and grilling for his family.

 ABOUT NICK REALI